 - ensure that any use of assessments conforms with the recommendations of the National Research Council's reports on early childhood.

-The RTT-ELC provides California with an opportunity to build upon the extensive early learning efforts that state and local communities have undertaken to date.
-The RTT-ELC Implementation Web page has information regarding next steps in the enactment of the RTT-ELC grant award process.
+The RTT-ELC provided California with an opportunity to build upon the extensive early learning efforts that state and local communities have undertaken to date.
+The RTT-ELC Implementation Web page has information regarding the enactment of the RTT-ELC grant award process.

 RTT-ELC Fact Sheet

 The RTT-ELC Fact Sheet gives a brief, three-page overview of California's approach to building upon the state’s local and statewide successes through the highly competitive RTT-ELC federal grant, and its efforts to improve the quality of early learning programs and to continue to close the achievement gap for high-need children throughout the State.